jonathan-milan-pollock/demos/tools/markdown/architecture.md

 ## checklist

 1. Identify aspects of application
-   - Security
+   - Security ?
-   - What libraries will be published
+   - What libraries will be published ?
-   - Use of custom elements
+   - Use of custom elements ?
-   - Browser Support
+   - Browser support ?
-   - Accessibility
+   - Accessibility ?
-   - Use of PWAs
+   - Use of PWA ?
-   - Internationalization
+   - Internationalization ?
+   - Error reporting?
-   - Additional Controls Needed
+   - Additional Controls Needed ?
 2. Create draw.io application diagram
-3. Create architecture.md
+3. Create architecture md
 4. Create draw.io components diagram with defined routes
 5. Create projects from install-workspace.js script
-6. Adjust routes in route order in app.module.ts
-7. Create component for each feature (such as HomeComponent) and remove selector
+6. Create component for each feature (such as HomeComponent) and remove selector
+7. Adjust routes in route order in app.module.ts and add basic routing between pages
 8. Create website-e2e Cypress test for each of these components

 ---

 ## create workspace

-- run from a directory directly above desired workspace directory
+- from a directory directly above desired workspace directory run
   - npx create-nx-workspace dark-rush-photography --preset=empty --cli=angular --nx-cloud=true
 - open new workspace directory in VSCode
 - copy install-workspace.js into the root of the new workspace directory